-Council, committee and public liaison group meetings are public so anyone can attend
+Council and Committee meetings are public so anyone can attend

-Council, Committees and public liaison groups are held in public, so anyone can attend.
+Council and Committees are held in public, so anyone can attend.

 Full details of all of our public meetings are available on the relevant section of this website, usually at least a year in advance.
 Agendas and papers are made available to download seven days before the meeting.

 To attend a meeting virtually, please contact email@example.com one week before the meeting so that you can be registered and provided with joining details.

 Non-members should aim to arrive for the beginning of the meeting and remain until the end to avoid disturbing discussion.

 Non-members may only address the meeting on the specific invitation of the Chair, in which case they may be invited to sit at the meeting table.
 In the event of an address being made without permission, the Chair may order the offending individual to be removed from the meeting or may order that part of the room which is open to the public be cleared.

 All meetings are open to the public.
 The meeting will move into private session (non members will be asked to leave the room) when the business under consideration concerns: